nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 In-memory view
 --------------

-The ``POPOEventCounters`` class, shown below, implements the abstract interface using "plain old Python objects" to count events in memory.
-It defines "private" attributes ``_created_event_counter`` and ``_subsequent_event_counter``, whose values can be returned by the query methods and incremented by the command methods.
+The ``POPOEventCounters`` class, shown below, implements the abstract interface using Python objects to hold the counted number of events in memory.
+It defines "private" attributes ``_created_event_counter`` and ``_subsequent_event_counter``.
+The values of these attributes are Python `int` objects, initialised to be zero.
+The values of these attributes are returned by the query methods, and incremented by the command methods.

 .. literalinclude:: ../../../tests/projection_tests/test_projection.py
     :pyobject: POPOEventCounters